Alexey Kolesnikov was once the only FMX rider in Russia, but he's changing that and helping the sport grow at his Kolesnikov FMX Factory in Kolomna.

 The sport had almost no profile in Russia at the time, with very few riders and tracks, but Alexey overcame those challenges and built his very own ramp and foam pit with friends in his home town of Kolomna, near Moscow.
 "I was in uncharted territory, as I didn't know if what I was doing was right or not," he says.
 It turns out he was doing it right – very right.

-Fast forward a few years and the situation changed dramatically.
-Alexey’s first taste of FMX fame came when the Red Bull X-Fighters touched down at Slane Castle, in Ireland, where he got to shake hands with living legends such as Travis Pastrana, Dany Torres, and Matt Rebeaud, and experience a professional course for the first time.
+Fast forward a few years, and the situation changed dramatically.
+Alexey’s first taste of FMX fame came when the Red Bull X-Fighters touched down at Slane Castle in Ireland.
+He got to shake hands with living legends such as Travis Pastrana, Dany Torres, and Matt Rebeaud and experience a professional course for the first time.